PyO3/pyo3/guide/src/class.md

     // ...
 }

-/// PyO3 also supports enums with Struct and Tuple variants
+// PyO3 also supports enums with Struct and Tuple variants
-/// These complex enums have sligtly different behavior from the simple enums above
+// These complex enums have sligtly different behavior from the simple enums above
-/// They are meant to work with instance checks and match statement patterns
+// They are meant to work with instance checks and match statement patterns
-/// The variants can be mixed and matched
+// The variants can be mixed and matched
-/// Struct variants have named fields while tuple enums generate generic names for fields in order _0, _1, _2, ...
+// Struct variants have named fields while tuple enums generate generic names for fields in order _0, _1, _2, ...
-/// Apart from this both types are functionally identical
+// Apart from this both types are functionally identical
 #[pyclass]
 enum Shape {
     Circle { radius: f64 },
-    Rectangle{ height : f64, width : f64},
+    Rectangle { height: f64, width: f64 },
-    Square(u32),
+    RegularPolygon(u32, f64),
     Nothing(),
 }
 ```

 The above example generates implementations for [`PyTypeInfo`] and [`PyClass`] for `MyClass`, `Number`, `MyEnum`, `HttpResponse`, and `Shape`.
 To see these generated implementations, refer to the [implementation details](#implementation-details) at the end of this chapter.